PurAlex/Module-1-Challenge/README.md

 ## Usage

-To access the website click here.
+To access the website of the project [click here](https://puralex.github.io/Module-1-Challenge/)

 ## Credits